tianocore-docs/edk2-DecSpecification/2_dec_file_overview/210_pcd_usage.md

 files.
 However, if the platform integrator does not specify a size in the DSC file, the data size is calculated by the tools to be the greatest length of all values specified for this PCD listed in the DEC, INF, FDF and DSC files.

+If PCD is defined with C structure type name, it will also be VOID* PCD.